runlevel5/docker-compose-advanced-buildkite-plugin/README.md

 A number of times to retry failed docker pull.
 Defaults to 0.

-This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_PULL_RETRIES`.
+This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_ADVANCED_PULL_RETRIES`.

 ### `push-retries` (optional)

 A number of times to retry failed docker push.
 Defaults to 0.

-This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_PUSH_RETRIES`.
+This option can also be configured on the agent machine using the environment variable `BUILDKITE_PLUGIN_DOCKER_COMPOSE_ADVANCED_PUSH_RETRIES`.

 ### `cache-from` (optional, build only)